Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Introduction

 In this manuscript, we propose a \textbf{\underline{C}}ausal \textbf{\underline{A}}nalysis leveraging \textbf{\underline{L}}anguage \textbf{\underline{M}}odels (CALM) framework, to address the statistical challenges mentioned above.
 In particular, our contributions can be organized as follows.

 CALM introduces a novel statistical framework for valid inference on a broad class of causal parameters by leveraging LLM prediction in randomized experiments.
-Section \ref{sec1} focuses on its applications to mean potential outcomes, and Section \ref{sec:other-parameters} extends the framework to average and heterogeneous average treatment effects.
+Section \ref{section:CALM for estimating EY} focuses on its applications to mean potential outcomes, and Section \ref{section:CALM for estimating other causal parameters} extends the framework to average and heterogeneous average treatment effects.
 We demonstrate that, even when LLM predictions are biased, CALM remains both consistent and more efficient than augmented inverse propensity weighting (AIPW) estimators.
-This advantage stems from the heterogeneous calibration strategy introduced in Section \ref{sec1} (Steps 3 and 3$'$ in particular), which both correct bias in LLM-generated predictions and leverages their useful signal to sharpen causal estimation precision.
-In parallel, CALM automatically incorporates information from both structured and unstructured data by leveraging counterfactual outcome predictions generated by LLMs.
+This advantage stems from the heterogeneous calibration strategy introduced in Section \ref{section:CALM for estimating EY} (Steps 3 and 3$'$ in particular), which both corrects bias in LLM-generated predictions and leverages LLM's intrinsic knowledge and serialized input data to sharpen causal estimation precision.